KONOS Academy (Grades 9-12)

 Joanne Lee

 Students gain confidence and competence in rhetorical skills through practice in public speaking and drama.
-Each year Konos students also participate in a major theatrical performance.
+Each year students participate in a major theatrical performance.

 Supplement the Academy program with additional classes